It is through the cracks in our humanity that the light within often shines brightest

 My faith was still strong and leaving the JWs did not affect my desire to remain centered in the spirit of God... at least not initially.
 But the bible warns us not to be forsaking fellowship with other believers (Heb.10:25), and I was certainly very alone spiritually.
 In addition, even in the nearly asexual atmosphere in much of the early 70's culture, I could not escape the growing influence of the underlying sexual pressure.
 Remember that issue?
 Yes, there still was that whole "feminine" part of me.
 It was as though I was, in my heart, both male and female, and growing up would at some point mean coming down off this fence.
 So I basically stayed a child, and began to see myself as a kind of "Peter Pan", a self image I have kept to this very day.
 Skipping ahead to the present, my self image now is one of confidence, and centered in the grace of God.
 But as a teenager growing up, there was little in either mainstream secular society or any church or religious body to foster such confidence.
 Absent was the awareness available today about the wide range a different feelings people have related to human sexuality and gender identity.
 In the mind of a teenager in those days, you were either straight, or you were gay, and in the absence of ongoing evidence of sexual activity in your life, there was a good chance you would be assumed gay... and few would use a pleasant sounding word like "gay" to describe you.

 Now I was very aware of some passages in modern bible translations that did not seem to speak well of homosexuality.
 While any serious study of the word reveals God's grace is actually available to everyone equally, the fact is that I had all but forgotten the simplicity of my relationship with God... to just trust and seek a personal word from Him.
 Instead, I let the devil's religious people, disguised as angels of light (2 Cor.11:14), convince me I was in just another sinner headed for judgment.
 I began to hate God.
 Yes, I hated Him.
 I cry now just to think about it.
 How badly God must have felt at my turning my back on Him.
 But I was deceived into thinking that the only reason God revealed himself to me was so that I would be without excuse at my ultimate condemnation.
 I was angry, and not just for myself, but for all the people I'd met in that gay lifestyle.
 People who through no fault of their own were automatically condemned, while a world of religious zealots pointed fingers and persecuted them at every chance, even to pass legislation allowing them to be thrown out of their homes and jobs, to live like stray dogs in the street.
+What kind of monster was this God, I thought.

 Marriage... a new phase, and a return to God

-My marriage was in 1976 and in the years that followed, I began sensing the Lord knocking once again at the door of my heart.
-Through his own spirit, and with no help at all from religion, the Lord caused me to return to that bible and directed me to what he wanted to show me.
+That marriage was in 1976 and in the years that followed, I began sensing the Lord knocking once again at the door of my heart.
+Through his own spirit, and with no help at all from religion, the Lord caused me to return to that bible and directed me to what he wanted me to see.
 The spirit just led me to scripture after scripture of encouraging words.
 Words describing how he would never leave or forsake me (Heb.13:5).
-Of how He remains faithful even when we are not (2 Tim.2:13), and of how He had loved me with an everlasting Love (Jer.31:3), even as He loved Israel after the nation had turned it's back on Him Gradually, I began to get it!
+Of how He remains faithful even when we are not (2 Tim.2:13), and of how He had loved me with an everlasting Love (Jer.31:3), even as He loved Israel after the nation had turned it's back on Him.
+Gradually, I began to get it!
 I realized afresh that it is the grace of God and not our performance that saves us (Eph.2:9).
 The whole of Christian teaching on the matter of "sin" had become so lopsided as to exclude everyone outside the "cookie cutter" mold of religion's comfort zone.
-I was fooled once, and in the words of an old rock and roll song, I "won't get fooled again!"
+I was fooled once, and in the words of an old rock and roll song, I "won't get fooled again!".
 As you can well imagine, I have much more to say on this subject.

 Despite my renewed acquaintance with God, The late 70s began a somewhat dry and spiritually uneventful era, in which I regained my trust in the Lord, but remained quietly unattached to any spiritual activities or organizations.
 Perhaps as a couple we were focused more on ourselves then on anything specifically spiritual.